Mercury

 Mercury offers a range of tools and utilities that simplify and accelerate the creation of Machine Learning models, allowing data scientists to focus on the key aspects of their work.

-This library was originally an Inner Source project, but we're excited to announce that some assets are now open-source!
+This library was originally an Inner Source project, but now some assets are open-source!
 We welcome everyone to use and contribute to the library: together, we can improve it and make it more useful.

 Mercury offers a range of tools and utilities that simplify and accelerate the creation of Machine Learning models, allowing data scientists to focus on the key aspects of their work.

-This library was originally an Inner Source project, but we're excited to announce that some assets are now open-source!
+This library was originally an Inner Source project, but now some assets are open-source!
 We welcome everyone to use and contribute to the library: together, we can improve it and make it more useful.

 To get started with Mercury, head over to one of the following GitHub repositories.
 There, you'll find installation instructions, documentation, and examples of how to use the library.